rmurphey/ttlpodcast.com/public/episodes/burak-yigit-kaya.md

 ---

-**Rebecca**: I want to pause here to thank Sauce Labs again for their support of this show.
-They brought front end ops to the forefront with the Front End Ops Conference in 2014, and they continue to make it possible for us to have insight into how our applications work--or, you know, don’t work--across way more browsers and operating systems than you ever want to be responsible for maintaining yourself.

-If you haven’t checked them out, head over to the TTL podcast website for a promo code and then go visit them at SauceLabs.com.
+**Rebecca**: I want to pause here to thank Sauce Labs again for their support of the show.
+They brought front end ops to the forefront with the [Front End Ops Conference](http://www.feopsconf.com/) in 2014 and they continue to make it possible for us to have insight into how our applications work—or, you know, don’t work—across way more browsers and operating systems than you ever want to be responsible for maintaining yourself.
+If you haven’t checked them out, head over to [ttlpodcast.com](http://ttlpodcast.com) for a promo code and then go visit them at [SauceLabs.com](https://saucelabs.com).

 ---